Omkar-Waingankar/personal-website/content/blog/how-i-built-rishi-an-open-source-ai-coding-agent-for-r.md

 Third, I needed to add explicit guardrails to prevent Rishi from hallucinating like other tools.
 I added support for a custom R help tool that grounds AI answers in actual package documentation.
 When Rishi needs to reference a function, it can pull up the official help files to ensure accuracy.

-Fourth, Rishi's UX needed to be as simple and intuitive as possible.
-Even though the audience is other developers, I wanted to ensure that anyone could get started without reading lengthy docs or configuring complex settings.
-You can just install the addin, enter your API key, and start coding with AI assistance right away.
+Fourth, and finally, Rishi's UX needed to be as simple and intuitive as possible.
+Even though the audience is other developers, I wanted to ensure that anyone could get started without having to read the usage guide or go through a bunch of setup steps.
+You just install the addin, enter your API key, and start chatting with Rishi.

 # How Rishi works under the hood

-Counter to what some may expect, most of Rishi is not actually written in R. There's only a couple hundred lines of R code in the entire project, and it exists purely to launch the addin and provide tooling that allows Rishi to interact directly with RStudio's interface via the `rstudioapi` package.
+Counterintuitively, most of Rishi is not actually written in R. There's only a couple hundred lines of R code in the entire project, and it exists purely to launch the addin and provide tooling that allows Rishi to interact directly with RStudio's interface via the `rstudioapi` package.

 The frontend is written in TypeScript and React, which webpack bundles into a single static JavaScript file that gets shipped with the addin.
 The backend agentic loop is written in Go and compiled into a binary that's also installed alongside the addin.
 When you install Rishi from GitHub using: